molgenis/vip-decision-tree/README.md

 There are also a few special values are available:

 ##### File
-The files specified on the top level of the tree can be used, using the "file:" prefix. files work as lists of values, where every line in the file is an item on the list.
+The files specified on the top level of the tree can be used, using the `file:` prefix. files work as lists of values, where every line in the file is an item on the list.

 ```